SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 It might be useful to understand how the SparkPost click tracking feature works with HTML links.
 Other email-service-provider click tracking services work in a similar way.

-> In essence, when SparkPost encounters an anchor tag in an HTML email, it will replace the `href` attribute with a new URL pointing to the SparkPost click tracking service.
+> When SparkPost encounters an anchor tag in an HTML email, it will replace the `href` attribute with a new URL pointing to the SparkPost click tracking service.
 When your recipient clicks that link, the SparkPost service receives the request (via CDN for HTTPS links), records the click, and redirects the recipient to your original URL.

 ![](media/deep-links-self-serve/deep-links-click-tracking-simple.png)
 *Normal click tracking (without deep links)*